 One of a golfer’s greatest hopes is to achieve a hole in one.
 Accomplished by few, getting a hole in one is a golfer’s ultimate dream, which requires great skill and lots of luck.
 Some players – even great players – go their whole lives without one, while some complete beginners can get several with their beginner’s luck.
 Even on the PGA tour, with professional golfers who have dedicated their livelihood to the sport, hole in ones are few and far between.
 But, that’s not to say it never happens.
 For instance, Norman Manley of California holds the records for most hole in ones with 59!
 Either Norman has perfected his hole in one skills or that is a lot of luck.

 Fortunately, if you are looking to improve your game and hit a hole-in-one, there are some things you can do to perfect your shot.
-Take these tips into consideration to see how to get a hole in one.
+Take these tips into consideration to see how to get a hole in one in golf.

 What are the Odds of Getting a Hole in One?

 Making a hole in one is undoubtedly difficult.
 For pro golfers, the odds are stacked 3,000 to 1, while the odds of an average player making a hole in one jump to 12,000 to 1!
 One player making two holes in ones in the same round boasts a 67 million to 1 chance!
 While the odds are stacked against you, over 125,000 holes in ones are scored every year – so it is possible.
 Wondering how to get a hole in one in golf?
 We hope these tips improve your luck!